Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Disrupted or insufficient sleep

-• Hormonal fluctuations (particularly around menstruation)
+• Hormonal shifts, particularly around menstruation

 • Skipped meals or dehydration

-• Bright or flickering lights, strong smells
+• Bright or flickering light, strong smells

 • Weather and barometric pressure changes